 μmaterial=0.055L2Δpx1.23dx (5)

 where the correction factor of 1.23 is the magnification, defined as the ratio of the distances from source to the phantom center (278.
 5 mm) and from source to detector (342.5 mm) and 55E-3 mm is the length of a detector pixel.
 The error in µmaterial is theoretically no more than 3% compared to if it were measured with a parallel beam source.
-Note that our weak perspective method is rotation-invariant and uses all data points in the LOI to yield a high signal to noise ratio.
-The variance of all measurements was quantified by computing the LAC from 10 adjacent LOI’s.
+Note that our weak perspective method is rotation-invariant and uses all data points in the line of interest to yield a high signal to noise ratio.
+The variance of all measurements was quantified by computing the LAC as the average of 10 adjacent LOI’s.

 To predict the temperature changes, we designed a neural network with an input layer of eight nodes, two hidden layers of four nodes, and an output layer of 1 node.
 The training examples were generated from the base material data.
-Shown in Equation 6, the first four elements of the input are a material’s baseline LACs at a temperature of 33°C and the last four are the LAC residuals due to heating of the material to some higher temperature.
+Shown in Equation 6, the first four elements of the input are a material’s LACs at some temperature and the last four are the LAC residuals due to heating of the material above the 33°C baseline.
 The multiplicative factor of 100 was introduced to scale the residuals into a similar range as the baseline.
 The network architecture is displayed in Figure 3a.